Lie 2-algebras of vector fields: Lie 2-algebras of vector fields on stacks and their underlying categories

 We start by promoting the assignment $\calA \mapsto \Vectp(\calA)$ to a functor

-whose source is the 2-category of geometric stacks and isomorphisms and whose target is the 2-category $\Cat$ of (small) categories.
+whose source is the 2-category of geometric stacks and isomorphisms and whose target is the (2,1)-category $\Gpd$ of (small) groupoids.
 We then prove the following theorem:

-\begin{theorem} The diagram of bicategories and functors
+\begin{theorem} The diagram of (2,1)-bicategories and functors

 2-commutes.
-Here $u:\Lietwo\to \Cat$ denotes the functor that on objects sends a Lie 2-algebra to its underlying category (for the value of $u$ on 1- and 2-morphisms see the proof of Lemma~\ref{lemma:6.3}).
-In particular for every geometric stack $\calA$ the category underlying the Lie 2-algebra $\X \circ \B\inv (\calA)$ is equivalent to the category $\Vectp(\calA)$ of vector fields on the stack $\calA$. \end{theorem}
+Here as above $\Gpd$ denotes the (2,1) category of groupoids, functors and natural isomorphisms, and $u:\Lietwo\to \Gpd$ denotes the functor that assigns to each Lie 2-algebra its underlying groupoid.
+The 1-components of the transformation $\Upsilon$ are weakly invertible functors (i.e., equivalences of categories).
+In particular for a geometric stack $\calA$ the category underlying the Lie 2-algebra $(\X\circ \B\inv)\, (\calA)$ is equivalent to Hepworth's category $\Vect(\calA)$ of vector fields on the stack. \end{theorem}

-We now construct the (2-)functor $\Vectp:\GStack \to \Cat$ (see Appendix~\ref{sec:app} for a definition of a 2-functor).
-Recall that by Lemma~\ref{lemma:equiv_of_vf2} an isomorphism of stacks $f:\calA_1\to \calA_2$ induces an equivalence of categories
+We now construct the 2-functor $\Vectp:\GStack \to \Gpd$ (see Appendix~\ref{sec:app} for a definition of a 2-functor).
+An isomorphism $f:\calA_1\to \calA_2$ of stacks induces an equivalence of categories